ravin00/Real-Estate/README.md

-Used Tech stcak mern with JWT and reduxtool kit
+Used Tech Stack MERN with JWT and reduxtool kit